 Contributed by Barbara from Travel Gear for Kids

+As you’ll see, Langkawi is full of beaches to visit in Malaysia.
 There are many amazing beach places in Malaysia, my favourite is off the coast of Langkawi and is a little man made island called Paradise 101.

 The island was created as a day trippers paradise offering exciting activities for all ages.
 We took our kids over aged 12,10 and 8 years and we did lots of fun activities during our day visit including playing on the aqua inflatable park, zip lining, jet skiing, banana speed boat rides, beach volley ball and now you can even paraglide.